 The School's community work, both here and abroad, continues to be a real strength of the School, further recognising the School's commitment to service.
 All Lower VI students are required to complete a significant period of community work.
 All children in the Senior School are required to support a local charity or group.
-This support may be through fundraising or it may be through offering physical assistance, and we have been working closely with the Letchworth Garden City Heritage Foundation and local charitable groups on this.
-They also have the opportunity to support an overseas project.
+This support may be through fundraising or it may be through offering physical assistance.
+The opportunities for this year have been largely reduced due to the pandemic, although opportunities continue to be explored.